Kalimeris mongolica 'Hortensis'

 (aka: Asteromoea mongolica, Aster mongolicus, Kalimeris pinnatifida) It's been hard to keep up with the name changes, since this poor plant's identity has been batted around by taxonomists more than a tennis ball on Wimbledon's Centre Court.
 A favorite of the late garden writer Elizabeth Lawrence, Kalimeris 'Hortensis' is a wonderful, slowly spreading deciduous perennial which arises in spring to form a dense patch of 20" tall, interwoven stems, clothed with apple-green, serrated foliage, then topped with creamy white, fully double, 1" chrysanthemum-esque flowers throughout the summer...whew!
 If you look closely enough, you will notice a light lavender blush to the lower ring of petals...that's for you designer types.
 Kalimeris mongolica 'Hortensis' blends well into any perennial border by softening more dramatic color contrasts.

-Kalimeris 'Hortensis' is also a well behaved plant.
+Kalimeris 'Hortensis' is a well behaved plant.
 It's rate of spread is very modest.
-Indeed, if one wanted additional or bigger masses of it would require dividing established clumps and spreading them out.
+Indeed, if one wanted additional or bigger masses of it, divide established clumps and spread them out.
 Dig up a clump or part of a clump and divide it down to single stems, each should have a few short rhizomes, replant them about 6 to 8" apart, either extending the original mass or starting new masses.
 This can be done most anytime of the year.
 Reduce the stems by about a half if transplanting is done while in active growth.

 Flower Color: White/Cream